SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/blackbox.rst

      addRTLPath("./rtl/RegisterBank.v")                         // Add a verilog file
      addRTLPath(s"./rtl/myDesign.vhd")                          // Add a vhdl file
      addRTLPath(s"${sys.env("MY_PROJECT")}/myTopLevel.vhd")     // Use an environement variable MY_PROJECT (System.getenv("MY_PROJECT"))
    }

    ...

    val report = SpinalVhdl(new MyBlackBox)
-   report.mergeRTLSource("mergeRTL") // merge all rtl sources into mergeRTL.vhd and mergeRTL.v file
+   report.mergeRTLSource("mergeRTL") // Merge all rtl sources into mergeRTL.vhd and mergeRTL.v files

 VHDL - No numeric type
 ----------------------

-If you want to use only ``std_logic_vector`` on your blackbox component, you can add the tag ``noNumericType`` to the blackbox.
+If you want to use only ``std_logic_vector`` in your blackbox component, you can add the tag ``noNumericType`` to the blackbox.

 .. code-block:: scala

    class MyBlackBox() extends BlackBox{
-     val io = new Bundle{
+     val io = new Bundle {
        val clk       = in  Bool
        val increment = in  Bool
        val initValue = in  UInt(8 bits)